 Citric acid may sound like something from a recipe for lemon cake, but it’s also a skin-restoring alpha hydroxy acid or AHA.
-This acid can provide impressive results to the complexion, which is probably why it is added into various formulas!
+Citric acid can provide impressive results for your skin, which is probably why it is added into various formulas!
 But what is it about this zingy sounding compound that our skin adores so much?
 Let’s find out more about the benefits of citric acid.

 What Is Citric Acid?

 Citric acid is an organic acid found in, yes you guessed it, citric fruits, such as lemons, oranges and grapefruit.
 It’s also worth noting that you can find it in some berries too.